-At Deuk Spine Institute, we have developed a method, Deuk Laser Disc Repair, for relieving pressure on nerves in the foramen that is not only minimally invasive, but requires zero bone cutting.
-In fact, our procedure is so effective that patients experience a fraction of the recovery time traditional Foraminotomy patients experience.
+At Deuk Spine Institute, we have developed an advanced Foraminotomy surgery, Deuk Laser Disc Repair, for relieving pressure on nerves in the foramen that is not only minimally invasive, but requires zero bone cutting.
+In fact, our procedure is so effective that this is an out patient surgery and most of our patients go back to work in less than 3 days!
+This is a fraction of the recovery time traditional Foraminotomy patients experience.

 What is a Foraminotomy?

-In traditional spine surgery settings, a Foraminotomy is a major open back surgery meant to treat Foraminal Narrowing which requires an incision the length of the desired operable area in order to access each vertebral level experiencing compression of the nerves.
+In traditional spine surgery settings, a Foraminotomy is a major open back surgery meant to treat foraminal narrowing which requires an incision the length of the desired operable area in order to access each vertebral level experiencing compression of the nerves.
 These nerves that run through the foramen become compressed when a disc bulges into the foraminal cavity or bone spurs narrow the passageway, resulting in neurological symptoms like numbness, tingling, weakness and pain.
 To relieve these symptoms, doctors often perform a Foraminotomy to remove pressure from the nerve in a narrowed foramen.

 Often, patients visiting other spine surgery centers will undergo this procedure to relieve foraminal stenosis, but the required repositioning of tissues and cutting of bone to access the interior of the foramen is unnecessary and harmful.

 Deuk Spine Institute’s Laser Formaminotomy is Different